Nature of Operations and Summary of Significant Accounting Policies

 Property and Equipment

 The Company leases property and equipment under operating and finance leases.
 The Company leases its corporate office space and the space for each of the company-owned or managed clinics in the portfolio.
 The Company recognizes a right-of-use ("ROU") asset and lease liability for all leases.
-Determining the lease term and amount of lease payments to include in the calculation of the ROU asset and lease liability for leases containing options requires the use of judgment to determine whether the exercise of an option is reasonably certain and if the optional period and payments should be included in the calculation of the associated ROU asset and liability.
-In making this determination, all relevant economic factors are considered that would compel the Company to exercise or not exercise an option.
+Certain leases include one or more renewal options, generally for the same period as the initial term of the lease.
+The exercise of lease renewal options is generally at the Company’s sole discretion and, as such, the Company typically determines that exercise of these renewal options is not reasonably certain.
+As a result, the Company does not include the renewal option period in the expected lease term and the associated lease payments are not included in the measurement of the right-of-use asset and lease liability.
 When available, the Company uses the rate implicit in the lease to discount lease payments; however, the rate implicit in the lease is not readily determinable for substantially all of its leases.
 In such cases, the Company estimates its incremental borrowing rate as the interest rate it would pay to borrow an amount equal to the lease payments over a similar term, with similar collateral as in the lease, and in a similar economic environment.
 The Company estimates these rates using available evidence such as rates imposed by third-party lenders to the Company in recent financings or observable risk-free interest rate and credit spreads for commercial debt of a similar duration, with credit spreads correlating to the Company’s estimated creditworthiness.

 Intangible assets consist primarily of re-acquired franchise and regional developer rights and customer relationships.
 The Company amortizes the fair value of re-acquired franchise rights over the remaining contractual terms of the re-acquired franchise rights at the time of the acquisition, which generally range from to nine years.
 In the case of regional developer rights, the Company generally amortizes the re-acquired regional developer rights over to seven years.
 The fair value of customer relationships is amortized over their estimated useful life of to four years.